 We design our marketing programs to increase awareness of our brand, grow consideration, drive traffic demand to our website and stores which all ultimately lead to growing sales and building customer loyalty.
-We employ a multi-touch media approach utilizing direct mail, television, newspaper, digital channels, radio and out-of-home targeted advertising.
+We employ a multi-touch media approach utilizing direct mail, video, digital channels, and radio.
 Our promotional programs include various product discount promotions, various financing offers and free product promotions.